 Notice of Correction – to explain an issue on your credit file

 I am aware that my credit reference file shows that I defaulted on my loan repayments to the bank in October 2011 and that I then received a county court judgement in June 2012.
 This was because I fell seriously ill around the time of the default and I had an extended stay in hospital.
 Once I recovered I returned to work and have been repaying this debt as quickly as possible.
 I have now been repaying the debt for over 4 years and it is almost paid in full.
 Please take these exceptional circumstances around the default and the court judgement into account when making a lending decision.

 Credit Reference Agencies

-Find contact details for credit reference agencies in our next steps section.
+Find out contact details and opening times for credit reference agencies in our next steps section.